lookit/lookit-docs/docs/source/publications.rst

 .. _Publications:

 ---------------------------------------
-Publications using Lookit data
+Publications using CHS data
 ---------------------------------------

-Here's some of the research that's come out of Lookit!
-There's a lot more in prep, so if you're interested in questions like whether someone's tried X task on Lookit and how it went, we recommend asking in the #researchers channel on Slack for more up-to-date info.
+Here's some of the research that's come out of the CHS (formerly "Lookit") platform!
+There's a lot more in prep, so if you're interested in questions like whether someone's tried X task on CHS and how it went, we recommend asking in the #researchers channel on Slack for more up-to-date info.

 - Beckner, A.G., Voss, A.T., Oakes, L.M., Casasola, M. (2021, April).
 Assessing the robustness of the mental rotation change detection procedure: the importance of task and context.
 In symposium: Infants’ learning about object properties and categories in diverse environments.
 Symposium conducted at the biennial Society for Research in Child Development (Virtual).